scribe-security/docs/docs/platforms/overview.md

 The option `--image.mapping` defines the mapping for Kubernetes namespace, pod, and image to product key and version.

 The option `--cluster-images.policy` sets the image policy file, defaulting to "image-policy-unsigned@discovery".

-# Notes - To be removed from the distribution version
-1. Consider moving the database path to the global options - it is needed for all the commands.
-2. Repo with K8s token generation scripts.
-3. Revisit the `.many` options - 1. what will be the final default?
-4. Support specifying a policy for dockerhub and k8s verifications of evidence other than images.

-Comments from presenting to Doron and Guy:
-1. Scanning instead of discovery.
-2. Instance - try other wording?
-3. Broad and shallow discovery should be the first step (names only)
-4. show mappings as .yaml and not commandline
-5. missing : under maooing assets
-6. change commit default to skip
-7. docker hub section needs to be formatted
-8. generate organization attestation automatically
-9. add visualization of orgamization-products tree
-10. add a note that user must be logged in to the container registry, i.e. valint should have access to registry.